Hemming's Cartulary: Contents

 One of the themes of Hemming's work is the depredations suffered by his monastery at the hands of royal officials.
 One such notorious official from the last decade of King Æthelred's reign is Eadric Streona ("Grasper"), ealdorman of Mercia, blamed for having appropriated land held by the church in Gloucestershire and Wiltshire and for having incorporated the ancient county of Winchcombeshire into Gloucestershire.
 Hemming may have invented Eadric's byname of Streona, as it is not attested before appearing in Hemming's work.

 Hemming singles out the conquests of England by Cnut and William the Conqueror as being especially damaging.
 He claims that the work only covers the lost estates that were assigned to support the cathedral chapter, but as he describes the loss of several manors that were listed in Domesday Book as belonging to the bishop, the work probably covers more than the author claims.
 It also contains a listing of amounts paid to King William to regain items the king had taken from the diocese.
 Worcester paid over 45.5 marks of gold to recover their belongings.
 Others singled out in the work as significant plunderers of Worcester's lands included Leofric, Earl of Mercia, and other members of his family.

 The historian Ted Johnson Smith points out that the Codicellus has strong parallels to the Historia de Sancto Cuthberto.
-The Historia was written in Durham in the mid-10th century, and is a history of the monastery of St. Cuthbert from foundation until about 945.
+The Historia was written in Durham in the mid-10th century, and is a history of the monastery of St. Cuthbert from the foundation until about 945.
 Like the Codicellus, it is a narrative concerned mainly to defend the patrimony of the monks against depredations.

 Also contained in Hemming's work is a description of the lawsuit between the diocese of Worcester and Evesham Abbey, which took place between 1078 and 1085.
 Although only Hemming relates the course of the proceedings, the Chronicon Abbatiae de Evesham, or Evesham Chronicle, also gives background information on the dispute.
 The litigation involved lands that the abbey held in Hampton and Bengeworth in Worcestershire, but that the diocese maintained were actually part of one of the bishopric's manors.
 Ownership became disputed under the abbacy of Æthelwig, when the abbot managed to acquire the allegiance of a number of the new owners of lands previously held from the diocese.
 After Æthelwig's death, most of these lands passed to Odo of Bayeux, but Evesham managed to retain Hampton and Bengeworth, which became the basis of the dispute.
 The lawsuit was complicated because part of the land had been granted by an earlier bishop, Beorhtheah, to a kinsman, Azur.
 After the Conquest, Azur's lands were given to Urse d'Abetot, the Sheriff of Worcester.
 Following Æthelwig's death, Wulfstan was able to secure a settlement with Æthelwig's successor Walter.
-The settlement, which was concluded in 1086, granted the lands to the abbey, but the diocese was the overlord of the lands, for which the abbey owed military service.
+The settlement, concluded in 1086, granted the lands to the abbey, but the diocese remained the overlord, for which the abbey owed military service.